Quinnen Williams shows out; McSorley's comp; QBs are a puzzle

 That preview became a great review.
 By the time the defensive linemen finished their drills, talent evaluators were shaking their heads.
 "I can't believe they ran so fast," one told me.

-When I checked in with the two headliners in each group -- defensive tackle Quinnen Williams and defensive end Nick Bosa -- on Sunday morning, I asked each if he would participate in every drill and run, they were unequivocal: yes.
+When I checked in with the two headliners -- defensive tackle Quinnen Williams and defensive end Nick Bosa -- on Sunday morning, I asked each if he would participate in every drill and run.
+Both were unequivocal: yes.

 Both are fiercely competitive; they obviously aren't alone in that.
 But there is a tone-setter feel when the big guys show up big.